vbud/website/src/content/blog/right-knee-medical-history.md

 I may also be able to assess if my knee feels like it is giving out.
 He agreed that my ACL is somewhat loose, but he said that only I can know if it is causing instability.

-He said Keith's theory is plausible, but he also said he's seen post-ACLR MRIs that look just like mine where the patient is pain-free and returned to sport successfully.
+He said Keith's theory is plausible, but he also said he's seen ACL grafts with bone tunnels in similar positions to mine where the patient is pain-free and returned to sport successfully.

 ## Seth Sherman

 Similar to Brian, Seth pointed out that while my ACL placement is not ideal, it is "in the zip code" and he has patients who returned to sport with an ACL in this location.

-Seth ordered full leg length, weight-bearing x-rays to compare how I am putting weight through my knees and the joint space.
+Seth ordered full leg length, weight-bearing x-rays to compare how I am putting weight through my knees and to compare the joint space.
 Thankfully, he said both look good.

 Seth said that cartilage damage and scar tissue are the likely causes of pain in my knee, but that there is no clear intervention he would recommend yet with the information he has.
 He recommended an exploratory arthroscopy to learn more about the state of my knee, i.e. where cartilage needs to be plugged and how much scar tissue is present in/around the fat pad.

-I'm a little hesitant about surgeons who jump to cartilage damage as a cause of pain in my knee.
-It doesn't track very well with my symptoms.
+I have become skeptical of cartilage damage as a primary driver of pain in my knee, as it doesn't track very well with my symptoms.
 Also, I have extensive cartilage damage in the same area of my good knee, and I am pain-free in that knee.

 Seth said that doing the MACI without TTO/TTL does not really make sense.
 There is no point patching cartilage if the patient is just going to wear the area down again.